typelevel/Laika/docs/03-preparing-content/01-directory-structure.md

 Until then you need to provide at least one default template in the root directory unless you are fine with the very basic fallback template.)

-For more details on the template engine, see the chapter @:ref(Creating Templates).
+For more details on the template engine, see the chapter [Creating Templates].

 ### Static Files